 Did you know that you can visualize a pivot table’s sum or count as a percentage for the column?
-The benefits of using this is that you can switch back and forth at anytime, so you can visualize trends, act on opportunities, and truly compare like metrics against each other much faster.
-In this blog post, I will show how to do this at the most elementary level, but will expand upon this practice for other ways to slice and dice data.
+The benefits of using this are that you can switch back and forth at any time, so you can visualize trends, act on opportunities, and genuinely compare like metrics against each other much faster.
+In this blog post, I will show how to do this at the most elementary level but will expand upon this practice for different ways to slice and dice data.
 In this example below, I took 350k rows of data and quickly found what states drove high conversion rates and the lowest cost per acquisition.
-I can take this results to then bid more aggressive from these states.
+I can make this results to then bid more aggressive from these states.

 Here is a post that shows how to use a pivot table if you need a refresher.

 With the data that you have in the pivot table, you can right-click on any column that you want to visualize and head over to the percentage of column total.
 From here, you can click on any of the settings that have the percentage mark on them.
 For this example, I chose to do the column total as the setting I wanted to visualize.

 After clicking on that setting, I am now presented with this column as a percentage of the sum of sessions for the states that brought in traffic.